 Step three is making the still talk.
 We use Seedance 2.0 for animation.
 It is the best model we have tested at preserving the face across frames, which is the whole game.
 If the face drifts even slightly between the first and last second of a 9x16 ad, the algorithm and the audience both notice.

 The catch with Seedance is that it processes one image at a time.
-That is fine for one ad.
-It is not fine when we are shipping 20 variants in a sprint.
+Fine for a single ad.
+A problem once you are shipping 20 variants in a sprint.
 Lovart solves that.
-Lovart is an agent layer that queues the whole batch, watches the renders, and returns finished video files.
+It is an agent layer that queues the whole batch, watches the renders, and returns finished video files.
 We hand it the stills in the morning and pick up the videos at lunch.
-No human watches a progress bar.
+Nobody sits there watching a progress bar.

-This is the step that turns the pipeline from a clever demo into something that actually scales for paid media.
+This is the step that turns the pipeline from a demo into something that scales for paid media.

 Volume of variants.
 The old pipeline produced 2 to 4 ads per concept because shooting was the bottleneck.
 The new pipeline produces 12 to 20 because rendering is cheap.
 TikTok’s own creative best-practices guidance has consistently pointed to creative volume and rotation as the strongest drivers of sustained performance, and that lines up with what we see in account.